|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Spinach rice is an ideal dish to have in your repertoire—it is nutritious, flavorful, versatile, and easy to make.
-It also combines the starch and vegetable in one dish, saving you time in the kitchen.
+It also combines starch and vegetable in one dish, saving you time in the kitchen.
 It can be eaten as a vegetarian or vegan dish main dish or served as an accompaniment to meat, seafood, or poultry.
 Turn it into a rice bowl and place slices of chicken or steak, or grilled shrimp, right on top for a complete meal.
+For a well-balanced vegetarian or vegan meal, add some cooked beans or another vegetarian protein.

 Gather the ingredients.